Almoayyed Tower

-Almoayyed Tower (also known as: Dark Tower), is commercial skyscraper located in the Seef neighborhood of Bahraini capital Manama.
-The tower is regular four-sided structure, with a height of 172 m.
+Almoayyed Tower (also known as: Dark Tower), is a commercial skyscraper located in the Seef neighborhood of the Bahraini capital Manama.
+The tower is a regular four-sided structure, with a height of 172 m.
 Almoayyed consists mostly of office and business complexes.
 It was the tallest tower in Bahrain until the Bahrain Financial Harbour, Bahrain WTC, and the Abraj Al Lulu were constructed.
 Almoayyed Tower is also known as Dark Tower because of its dark colouring.

 Structure

 The entire construction process was divided into two Phases.
 Phase-1 was the construction of the tower itself, and Phase-2 was the construction of the eight-storey car park, which can accommodate over 1000 cars.
 The first Phase was completed in November 2003, and the second Phase was completed in 2004.
-Almoayyed was the tallest structure in Bahrain from 2001 till 2008, standing over 172 m tall, with 42 floors and 6 public elevators, and a total floor space of 48400 m2.
-Almoayyed is built on a 2024 m2 footprint area, and is the first building in Bahrain to possess a private helipad, which is built on the top of the building.
+Almoayyed was the tallest structure in Bahrain from 2001 until 2008, standing over 172 m tall, with 42 floors and 6 public elevators, and a total floor space of 48400 m2.
+Almoayyed is built on a 2024 m2 footprint area and is the first building in Bahrain to possess a private helipad, which is built on the top of the building.

 Facilities

 Almoayyed Tower offers retail space covering its 'Mall' which encompasses the ground and mezzanine floors and has a separate entrance on the north side of the structure.
 The building has booster antennas from all the major telecom providers in Bahrain, meaning that signal is not lost whilst in one of the 6 elevators.
-The 43rd floor offers space for antennas: given Almoayyed Tower's large size relative to all other buildings in the Al Seef District, it has been a hub for telecom providers to place their antennas on Almoayyed Tower to give better reception to the rest of Manama.
+The 43rd floor offers space for antennas; given Almoayyed Tower's large size relative to all other buildings in the Al Seef District, it has been a hub for telecom providers to place their antennas on Almoayyed Tower to give better reception to the rest of Manama.

 Management

-Almoayyed Tower is Managed by the owners of the building, YK Almoayyed & Sons Properties Co WLL.
+Almoayyed Tower is managed by the owners of the building, YK Almoayyed & Sons Properties Co WLL.